-- a) Soliento in Nuvali, an Ayala Land Premier with a total of 462 lots clustered into pocket neighborhoods with an average of 15 lots per cluster was approved on February 21, 2014. - b) Arbor Lanes Block 1 in Arca South (former FTI Complex), the first residential development to break ground in Arca South with over 208 units of new Duo Suite 1BR to 3BR configurations was approved on April 7, 2014. - c) High Park Tower 1, Alveo's first tower in Vertis North, a residential condominium promising "Vertical Park Living in the Enterprise Capital of the North" with a total of 642 units was approved on April 7, 2014. - d) Verve 2 Residences by Alveo Bonifacio Global City with a total of 451 units was approved on April 7, 2014. - e) Makati North Gateway, a mixed-use project, on a 7.6k sqm. parcel at the end of Ayala Avenue and a significant leasing business income for the Company with product offering of Two Grade A Office HQ/BPO Buildings, Seda Suites Serviced Apartment, Retail and Civic Space was approved on May 26, 2014. - f) Courtyards Phase 1 in Cavite by ALP offers a new, exclusive, accessible suburban residential community characterized by its courtyards concept with a total of 415 lots was approved on May 26, 2014. - g) Southfield Settings by Avida in Nuvali with 419 residential lots was approved in August 28, 2014. - h) Arca South Phase 1, a mixed-use project and the Company's new business and lifestyle district in the City of Taguig with a lifestyle mall, 6 BPO towers and a 266-room Seda hotel was approved on November 25, 2014. - i) The Alcoves, a mixed-use ALP condominium project in Cebu with a total of 480 units was approved on November 25, 2014. - j) CITP Superblock, a mixed-use project in Cebu Business District with 2 BPO Offices, a retail and a 214-room Seda Hotel was approved on November 25, 2014.
+- f) Makati North Gateway, a mixed-use project, on a 7.6k sqm. parcel at the end of Ayala Avenue and a significant leasing business income for the Company with product offering of Two Grade A Office HQ/BPO Buildings, Seda Suites Serviced Apartment, Retail and Civic Space was approved on May 26, 2014. - g) Courtyards Phase 1 in Cavite by ALP offers a new, exclusive, accessible suburban residential community characterized by its courtyards concept with a total of 415 lots was approved on May 26, 2014. - h) Southfield Settings by Avida in Nuvali with 419 residential lots was approved in August 28, 2014. - i) Arca South Phase 1, a mixed-use project and the Company's new business and lifestyle district in the City of Taguig with a lifestyle mall, 6 BPO towers and a 266-room Seda hotel was approved on November 25, 2014. - j) The Alcoves, a mixed-use ALP condominium project in Cebu with a total of 480 units was approved on November 25, 2014. - k) CITP Superblock, a mixed-use project in Cebu Business District with 2 BPO Offices, a retail and a 214-room Seda Hotel was approved on November 25, 2014.

-Retained earnings also include undistributed net earnings amounting to P31,419.4 million and P26,394.8 million as of December 31, 2014 and 2013, respectively, representing accumulated equity in the net earnings of subsidiaries, associates and joint ventures.
+Retained earnings also include undistributed net earnings amounting to \$\mathbb{P}31,419.4\$ million and \$\mathbb{P}26,394.8\$ million as of December 31, 2014 and 2013, respectively, representing accumulated equity in the net earnings of subsidiaries, associates and joint ventures.
 These are not available for dividend distribution unless declared by subsidiaries and other investees.

-In accordance with SEC Memorandum Circular No. 11 issued in December 2008, the Company's retained earnings available for dividend declaration as of December 31, 2014 and 2013 amounted to P27.4 billion and P23.6 billion, respectively.
+In accordance with SEC Memorandum Circular No. 11 issued in December 2008, the Company's retained earnings available for dividend declaration as of December 31, 2014 and 2013 amounted to P27.4 billion, and P23.6 billion, respectively.